rorosaya/Machine-Learning/README.md

 # Machine-Learning

-This Repository Contains projects in Machine Learning by Rawad Sayah
+This Repository Contains projects in Machine Learning/Data Science by Rawad Sayah

 The first two files contain Jupiter files that compare algorithm efficiency
   - An Imaging DataSet with Car Logos (Classification)